The Top 10 Supplements That Everyone Should Take

 The first group shuns all forms of supplementation because “it isn’t natural” or because “cavemen didn’t have supplements.”
 They aim to get all of their nutrients from food, but often come up short.

-The second group thinks supplements can make up for a crappy diet and high-stress levels.
+The second group thinks supplements can make up for a crappy diet and high stress levels.

 The final group is somewhere in between.
 In my opinion, this is the best place to be.

-First things first: throw away your multivitamins
+First things first: Throw away your multivitamin

-With half of the U.S. population taking a multivitamin, many people seem to think multivitamins are the first line of defense against malnutrition and disease.
+Half of the U.S. population takes a multivitamin, and many people seem to think multivitamins are the first line of defense against malnutrition and disease.
 In fact, the opposite is true.
 Multivitamins can actually do more harm than good.

 1. You’ll get the wrong amounts of vitamins and minerals